-The area is home to the world's largest breeding colony of Magellanic penguin.
+Punta Tombo is home to the world's largest breeding colony of Magellanic penguin.
 From September to March, over half a million penguins gather together to breed, and by December the colony is full to the brim with raucous chicks.
+In the icy waters offshore are sealions, whales, dolphins and orcas.

 The reserve is dedicated to the protection of the timeless, vast and arid landscapes of the Patagonian Plateau; and is also home to Patagonian hares, foxes and martinetas and to a huge variety of sea birds along the coast.
 These include: southern seagull, kelp gull, flightless steamer duck, royal and black-necked cormorants, Antarctic pigeon and giant petrel.

-In the icy waters offshore are sea lions, whales, dolphins and orcas.
-Punta Tombo is located a couple of hours drive from the cities of Trelew and Puerto Madryn on mainly gravel road, and with very few accommodation options is often visited as a full-day excursion.
+Punta Tombo is located a couple of hours' drive from the cities of Trelew and Puerto Madryn on mainly gravel road, and with very few accommodation options is often visited as a full-day excursion.